tombailey/dache/README.md

 ## Introduction

 This is a super simple and not very feature-complete durable cache (dache).
-Right now, postgres is the only supported durability engine.
+Right now, only in-memory and postgres durability engines are supported.

 ## Getting started